itstushargit/com-charter-webapi-tsd/README.md

 "http://localhost:8080/rewards/1001/availablePoints"

-Sample test data is configured in the application YML file under src/main/resources folder.
-Three customers are configured to test (1001, 1002 and 1003 as customer id).
+Sample test data is configured in the application YML file under "src/main/resources folder".
+Three customers are configured to test (`1001`, `1002` and `1003` as customer id).
 You can access the above GET REST API for any of the customer.
 Even you should be able to add more customer transactions following the same data format and test.

-The swagger file of the rest end point is also available in the src/main/resources folder.
+The swagger file of the rest end point is also available in the "src/main/resources" folder.